eric-yim/bounding_box_labeling/README.md

 #### Controls
 Left Click on the number of people.

-If you would like to redraw the box, Right Click somewhere within the image.
+If you would like to redraw the box, Right Click anywhere on the window.

 #### Notes
 If you have done this correctly, you will see the following.